lancefinke/database_project/README.md

 `npm install`

-4. Run the Project Locally
+4. Run the Front-End Locally

 `npm run dev`

+5. To run the Back-End, navigate back to the main Folder

+`cd ../../..`

+6. Navigate to the Back End Folder

+`cd ./MusicLibraryBackend`

+7. Type these 3 commands to run the backend